cquigley47/Practice/README.md

 changes should be added.
 When only one person is working on a small project probably not important unless want to be able to go back to an older version.

 This is the third change.
 I installed Git Desktop and it opened with ProgrammingAssignment2 and Other datasciencecoursera.
 PA2 has cachematrix.R. the other says no local changes.
+It looks like cachematrix.R is same on GitHUb.